LBT-jet/LBT-v1.0-beta/README.md

 2. make clean and make
 3. ./lbt

 There is also an example for single jet calculation with hydro background.
-Please check it in the folder of Single_Jet
+Please check it in the folder of example_singleJet